Organic Herb and Edible Flower Seedling Varieties for 2025

 • Lady’s Mantle This beautiful perennial offers a mounding habit with ruffle edged leaves and elegant clusters of chartreuse flowers.
 It is known as a healer of broken tissue and is thought to calm the nerves aiding with insomnia and anxiety.
 24″ht

-• Lavender An English lavender with large deep purple blooms on a uniform, well-branched mound.
+• Lavender An English lavender with large, deep purple blooms on a uniform, well-branched mound of soft gray-green aromatic foliage.
 Often used as edging, it is a bit more structured than the French variety, but has the same culinary uses.
-We offer both Ellegance and Hidcote varieties .
 20″ht full sun

 • Lemon Balm This herb offers a distinct lemon flavor to teas and salads.
 When in bloom it is a pollinator attractor while forming a lush green underplanting for fruit trees or border gardens.
 20″ht